 Some consequential injuries are mental rather than physical.
 For example, if you sustain a severe work-related injury, you may not be able to engage in your favorite activities or live independently while you recover.
 These major lifestyle changes can lead to mental illnesses such as anxiety or depression.
 Because the mental illness occurred as a result of the initial work-related injury, it is considered a consequential injury.

 How to Obtain Workers’ Compensation Benefits for Consequential Injuries

 To obtain benefits, you must show proof that your consequential injury is directly related to your initial work-related injury.
 Your physician must confirm that the mental or physical consequential injury was caused by your work-related injury and would not have occurred if you had not already been injured at work.
 If you cannot establish this link between the initial injury and consequential injury, you will not receive benefits for your consequential injury.

 Have you suffered another injury while recovering from your work-related injury?
 If so, seek legal representation from the attorneys at Armstrong & Vaught, P.L.C. right away.
 Let our attorneys handle every aspect of your workers’ compensation claim so you can focus solely on recovering from your injuries.
-Call us now at 918-582-2500, toll free at (800) 722-8880, or contact us online for a free consultation with a skilled attorney.
+Call us at (918) 582-2500 or toll-free at (800) 722-8880 or complete the simple form below for a free consultation with a skilled attorney.